 Current and Past Collaborators

-We love working with other consultants with experience and expertise beyond our own.
-Some past and current collaborators include:
+We love working—and engaging in collective political education—with consultants, scholars, organizers, and activists with experience and expertise beyond our own.
+Some past and current collaborators and thought partners include: